BuddyForms/BuddyForms/readme.txt

 4. Login/ Logout Form - Add Loggin Forms and defin a custom rediret after login

 == Changelog ==
+= 2.8.1 - 04 May 2023 =
+* Added new hook to filter form html content.
+* Updated Freemius SDK.
+* Tested up to WordPress 6.2

 = 2.8.0 - 22 Mar 2023 =
 * Added a new option to the Form Builder Edit Submission Settings to dynamically define the output from BuddyForms